DS-100/sp25/_staffers/malavikha_sudarshan.md

 pronouns: She/Her
 team: Infrastructure
 ---
-Hello :) I'm a 4th-yr majoring in Computer Science and Art Practice, with a minor in Data Science.
-I'm also from Scotland, in the UK!
+Hiya!
+I’m a fourth-yr majoring in Computer Science and Art Practice, with a minor in Data Science.
+I’m also from Scotland, in the UK!
 Looking forward to a fab semester :)